harmony-one/x/progress/sun-hyuk-ahn.md

+2023-11-28 Thu: Fixed user deletion and creation flow bug.
+Updated context length from 500 to 8000.
+Updated setting fields to have matching format.

 2023-11-27 Wed: Fixed Network manager handling bug.
 Refactor and cleanup in app purchase process.
 In app purchase server side bug fix (hand off to Artem).

 2023-11-26 Tue: Benchmarked latencies for head vs subsequent, which came out to 1.6s vs 1.3s (1hr session).
 The cause is due to the initial setup on the client (audio buffers and sockets) and server-side (authorization).
 Fixed expiration update [bug](https://github.com/harmony-one/x/commit/51c175aaa66b0e460e555d39972b74db1254732a).